hexedwalnut/fen-ttrpg/content/core/chapters/introduction.md

 [Params]
   abstract="In this chapter we introduce Fen some common phrases."
 +++

+### Dice Explode

+When you roll the maximum number on any die in the game, you can roll the die again and add the result to the total.

 ### Contest

 Skill contests are one of the most used mechanics in Fen.
 When asked to roll a skill contest, each "side" rolls a skill, the actor with the higher result wins.
 A contest is written as `skill_1`/`skill_2` where the first skill, `skill_1` represents the aggressors skill and `skill_2` represents the defenders skill.
 For example, a fight/vigor contest would have the aggressor roll a fight skill vs. the defender's vigor skill.
 Ties are in favor of the defender in a "meet or beat" fashion.
 For example, in a dodge/notice contest (common when hiding), the defender (the one trying to find the hiding actor) wins if they meet or beat the aggressor's (hider's) dodge.